-- 1. The required dissertation shall be filed with the Registrar on or before Tuesday of the seventh week of the second semester of the academic year in which the candidate intends to graduate. - 2.
+- 1. The first draft of the dissertation shall be presented to the advisor on or before Tuesday of the fifteenth class week of the first semester of the academic year in which the candidate intends to graduate.
+The final copy of the dissertation shall be filed with the Registrar on or before Tuesday of the seventh week of the second semester of that year. - 2.
 After filing the dissertation the candidate shall pass comprehensive written examinations in the whole area of his studies, especially in the field of his major.
 The examinations shall be spread over a period of two weeks and shall be completed a month prior to the final oral examination. - 3.
 A final exhaustive oral examination is required in the field of the major conducted before a committee of the faculty under the direction of the professor in whose department the work was taken, which examination shall be given only after all other requirements, including filing a dissertation, have been met.
 A candidate for the degree shall pursue his studies until he is qualified, in the judgment of the major professor in consultation with minor professors, to stand his final oral examination.
 This examination shall be taken at least ten days before Commencement. - 4.
 No candidate for the degree of Doctor of Theology shall be allowed to receive this honor from the Seminary who does not hold the system of truth set forth in the doctrinal statement of the Seminary. - 5.
-A graduation fee is charged which at present is twelve dollars.
+A graduation fee is charged which at present is fifteen dollars.
 It includes the cost of diploma, rental of cap, gown, hood, and other incidentals.
 A charge of five dollars is made for binding two copies of the dissertation.
 All financial obligations must be met before the degree is conferred.